Flying with Your Golf Clubs: 5 Essential Rules to Follow

 Do I need a travel bag for golf clubs?

 If you invest in a hard case when getting ready to fly with golf clubs this will be more secure as it is designed to provide additional protection to the golf club.
 The hard outer case ensures that the vulnerable parts of the clubs, the exposed heads, and shafts, are not damaged should they be thrown around by airport handlers.
 This will take the stress away from worrying if your clubs arrive safely at your destination.

 When you book our ticket most airlines provide an option for adding sports equipment to your luggage.
 This will ensure that the airline are expecting your golf clubs when you check in for boarding.
 Most international and domestic flights allow one bag included with your ticket, if you are bring ing golf clubs in addition to these then you will have to pay for another bag.
 Frequent golf travellers advise golfers, where possible, to pack as much as they can into their golf travel bag, without exceeding the weight, to only have to check one bag onto the flight.

-Tips for packing to fly with golf clubs?
+The 7 Best Tips for flying with golf clubs?

-One final tip when you fly with golf clubs is to ensure that you clearly label your gof bag, not only does luggage regularly get lost but the large majority of golf travel bags are black.
+- Our final tip when you fly with golf clubs is to ensure that you clearly label your golf bag, not only does luggage regularly get lost but the large majority of golf travel bags are black.
 Make sure yours stands out and can easily find its way back to you.

 I hope this has helped answer some of the common questions regarding travelling with golf clubs.
 With so many great golf courses in the world only a short flight away there are so many reasons to take your clubs on a flight.